This is the featured image of the Frozen Reverb Effect blog article.

 pic 4

-Trim down the wet bounce into a couple manageable blocks.
-Use the audio editor to create fade ins and fade outs and boost the gain in you need to.
-Experiment with the pitch and stretch settings as you figure out where you’re going to place the sound.
+3. Arrange and Edit the Wet Bounce.
+Trim down the wet bounce into a couple of manageable blocks.
+Use the audio editor to create fade-ins and fade-outs and boost the gain you need.
+Experiment with the pitch and stretch settings to determine where to place the sound.

 6

+4. Process the Wet Bounce.
 Your blocks will probably have a pretty abrupt ending at this point.
-Try using a delay synced to quarter notes or half notes on the it to fill in the gaps.
+Try using a delay synced to quarter or half notes to fill in the gaps.
 I would also recommend filtering or EQing the sound a bit.
 Some stereo widening may also help make it more effective.

 7